Clowns lurked outside schools to promote a speech academy. Horrified parents called the police.

 “This is any parent’s worst fear,” one parent told Vice News.
 “What if they turned out to be psychopaths and murderers wanting to harm children?”

-And while this particular incident turned out to be a PR stunt, many parents explained that they were already feeling anxious following a deadly school attack that took place in July that saw one 13-year-old student killed by another pupil at the school.
-The attack stunned the country — where crime is relatively low.
+And while this particular incident turned out to be a public relations stunt, many parents explained that they were already feeling anxious following a deadly school attack in July where one 13-year-old student was killed by another student at the school.
+The violence stunned the country — where crime is relatively low.

 This is not the first time clowns have spooked people by popping up randomly in public.